sunsibar/docs-duckumentation/book/duckumentation/20_markduck/66_special_envs.md

 The system supports parsing of some special paragraphs.

 <!--
-Note: some of these might be redundant and will be eliminated.
+Note some of these might be redundant and will be eliminated.
 For now, I am documenting what is implemented.
 -->